 Where required, module tutorials on the programme will be delivered in classrooms with electronically equipped facilities, including Wi-Fi.
 In Wrexham the IT laboratories in the Edward Llwyd Centre provide good quality teaching provision for Business students when needed.
-GUL has its own IT laboratories that provides terminals for 120 students.
 The Student Support Services provide additional assistance for students with learning differences and any counselling, financial or careers advice needed.
-This is available to both students at Wrexham and GUL.

-At Wrexham students have access to campus facilities including the library, sports centre and student services.
-In GUL, campus facilities include a small library, and a Study Skills Centre with hot PC desks available to students.
-The centre is resourced with permanents members of staff.
+Students have access to campus facilities including the library, sports centre and student services.
+The centre is resourced with permanent members of staff.
 Also, a part time student welfare counsellor was appointed in 2013 and has their offices in the Centre.
-GUL also has its own Career Services to provide career advice and support to students in developing their job search and CV writing skills.
-There are 3 learning spaces for students across all 3 floors in London campus and two cafeterias.

-Students at both campuses are expected to submit their assignments through the text-matching tool, Turnitin.
+Students are expected to submit their assignments through the text-matching tool, Turnitin.
 The use of Turnitin as a diagnostic tool to support students in their writing is an effective method.
-At GUL, assignments are marked online using Grademark, which will support further introduction of electronic learning platform in the provision.

-Students on programmes that share modules with departments such as Psychology and Sports Science will be able to access the same facilities as those students based within the respective departments.
-At GUL, the laboratories are shared across the campus providing extra opportunities for knowledge sharing among students on different programmes.
+Students on programmes that share modules with departments such as Psychology will be able to access the same facilities as those students based within the respective departments.
+For example, students on the Business, Marketing and Consumer Behaviour degree will be able to access the same laboratories for those modules shared with Psychology that the Psychology students have access to.